 The Financial Conduct Authority has updated its webpage on the overseas funds regime providing guidance on the operational impact for operators of funds in the temporary marketing permissions regime.
 The FCA explains that for operators of funds in the TMPR that make an application to be recognized in the U.K. under the OFR, it is important for the fund population data at the beginning of the landing slot window to be accurate and stable.
 The FCA requests operators not to make any changes to the fund population data during the allotted landing slot and to plan accordingly.

-Read more.Topic : Funds -
+Read more.Topic : Fund Regulation -

 European Commission Adopts Delegated Regulation Under ELTIF Regulation